Yovanna Ventura Rocks A Plunging Swimsuit In Jamaica

 “Gorgeous, Goddess,” agreed a third.

 But if Yovanna was feeling Jamaica over the weekend, she soon changed direction.
-By Monday, she seemed to be leaning into an Asian inspired theme after wearing a catsuit inspired cropped vest and pant set from I Am Gia.
-The vest and pants featured an Asian inspired floral print, and wrote the brand name in a way that mimicked Eastern characters.
+By Monday, she seemed to be leaning into an Asian-inspired theme after wearing a catsuit-inspired cropped vest and pant set from I Am Gia.
+The vest and pants featured a floral print, and wrote the brand name in a way that mimicked Eastern characters.

-In the quadruple post update, Yovanna posed in a variety of ways, including two where she gets low to to ground by spreading her legs.
-Another showcases her toned midriff due to the cropped nature of her top.
+In the quadruple post update, Yovanna posed in a variety of ways, including two where she got low to to ground by spreading her legs.
+Another showcased her toned midriff due to the cropped nature of her top.

 The update won over 79,000 likes and around 964 comments.